BattModels/asimtools/README.md

 We also aim to provide a standard set of robust and efficient simulation protocols as we develop.
-You can see all the implemented workflows provided with the package in the examples directory and modify them to your application If you have suggestions for improvements in methodology or code, please bring up an issue on github!
+You can see all the implemented workflows provided with the package in the examples directory and modify them to your application.
+If you have suggestions for improvements in methodology or code, please bring up an issue on github!